 Valley of Witches is our favorite area.
 It is where Howl’s Moving Castle is located!
 The highlight in the area has to be Howl’s room.
 You will be amazed by the colorful decoration.
 In addition, Valley of Witches also features the movie scenes of Kiki’s Delivery Service, and Earwig and the Witch.

 Because limited edition items (such as Heen’s stuffed toy in the IG post) are sold at Witches Coven 13 (13人の魔女団), Valley of Witches is the area where a long queue is expected every day before the area is opened.
-Thus, if you don’t care much about merchandises, don’t waste your time lining up in the morning.
-The crowd often disappears once the limited edition items are sold out, which won’t take long.
+Thus, if you don’t care much about merchandise, don’t waste your time lining up in the morning.
+The crowd often disperses once the limited-edition items are sold out, which won’t take long.

 As you can enter the Valley of Witches multiple times, you can always come back if there is a queue for the attraction you want to explore.
 For example, Guchokipanya Bakery, where Kiki and her black cat Jiji live, is usually packed as the park limits the number of people allowed in the store at one time.
 You can come back towards the end of the day for photos.
-Just note most bread might have been sold out already.
+However, please note that most bread may have already sold out.

 Tips: